Themba-M-max/mini-portfolio-SovTech/README.md

 ```
 Once the server has started, run the application by using `npm run dev` then go to the URL `localhost:3000` to run the application.
 Now the SovTech personal portfolio has been bootstrapped :+1:

+# Hosting site
+Netlify was used as the hosting service for this static site.
+The following is the link to the [Website](https://whimsical-maamoul-500639.netlify.app/)